-It may take a few tries for the Russian Blue kitten to catch on, but once they do fetch will be a regular part of play time.
+It may take a few tries for the Russian Blue kitten to catch on, but once they do fetch, it will become a regular part of play time.

 If your kitten is not quite getting the hang of fetch, you can try reinforcing the behavior with treats.